ExitMundi.nl

-ExitMundi.nl is a website with a collection of end of the world articles.
+ExitMundi.nl was a website with a collection of end of the world articles.
 The writing mixes scientific analyses and theories of apocalyptic scenarios with dark humour relating to the end of times.
 Theories presented cover a range of possible sources of human demise.
 The site is based in the Netherlands.
 Disease, nuclear war, asteroids, even fictional scenarios like zombies are laid out in detailed and thoroughly researched descriptions.

 In May 2008, a rewritten selection of 50 end-of-world scenarios was published as a book in the Netherlands: Exit Mundi, het einde van de wereld.
 De beste 50 scenario's.
 Translations are in the works.
 The German edition was published in June 2010 by dtv.

 In February 2011, the German artist Bela B recorded the double cd Exit Mundi, with ten scenarios from the German translation of Exit Mundi.
 At the release of the cd, Bela B. did a 15 location-tour with the Exit Mundi cd through Germany, Switzerland and Austria, reading the texts from Exit Mundi on stage and even singing texts from the book to the tune of R.E.M.'s hit single It's The End Of The World As We Know It.